neurodroid/stimfit/doc/sphinx/manual/python.rst

     >>> myFile.sqr_amp()
     497.70163353882447

-Some recipies for commonly requested features
+Some recipes for commonly requested features
 =============================================

 Some often-requested features could not be integrated into the program easily without cluttering up the user interface.
 The following sections will show how the Python shell can be used to solve these problems.

 Cutting traces to arbitrary lengths
 -----------------------------------
-Cutting traces is best done using the squared bracked operators ([]) to slice a NumPy array.
+Cutting traces is best done using the squared braked operators ([]) to slice a NumPy array.
 For example, if you wanted to cut a trace at the 100th sampling point, you could do:

 ::